 — Sports Trading Cards and Accessories (@SportsTradingC9) March 8, 2022

-After his playing career, he became engaged in the coaching profession.
-In his coaching life, he coached the Chicago Bears from 1965 to 1971 as an administrator, with Southern Illinois from 1976 to 1981 as an AD, and Tennessee State from 1985 to 1986 as an interim AD.
+As a Coach: After his retirement, he became engaged in the coaching profession.
+In his coaching career, he coached the Chicago Bears (from 1965 to 1971 as an administrator), Southern Illinois (from 1976 to 1981 as an AD), and Tennessee State (from 1985 to 1986 as an interim AD).

-Gale Sayers decorated his table with career awards, titles, recognition, records, and so many successes.
-He became the NFL Comeback Player of the Year in 1969.
+Awards: Gale Sayers became the NFL Comeback Player of the Year in 1969.
 He became the NFL Offensive Rookie of the Year in 1965.
 From 1965 to 1969, he was named a first-team All-Pro five times.
 He got the honor of the Pro Bowl from 1965 to 1967 and in 1969 for the first four times.
 He became the NFL rushing yards leader in 1966 and 1969 for two seasons.
 In 1965, he was the NFL scoring leader.
 He received the honor of the George S. Halas Courage Award in 1970.
 He made his name on the NFL’s 1960s All-Decade Team.
-To show the honor to him, jersey number 40 was retired by the Chicago Bears.
+To show honor to him, jersey number 40 was retired by the Chicago Bears.

 How did Gale Sayers die?

 Gale Sayers is no longer in the world.
 At the age of 77, he took the last inhale of his life on September 23, 2020, in Wakarusa, Indiana.
 He was suffering from both dementia and Alzheimer’s disease.
-This is a kind of disease that affects the brain and diminishes thinking abilities.
+This kind of disease affects the brain and diminishes thinking abilities.